 Some won’t even try because they do not want to fail and feel embarrassed.

-Memory Exercise Games / Memory Improving Games are beneficial because they are played at users level.
+Memory Exercise Games / Memory Improving Games are beneficial memory improvement exercises because they stimulate elderly minds and help rebuild problem solving skills or thinking skills.

 Childish themes will trigger frustration right from the start, making activity time difficult for everyone.